nefilim/pinger/README.md

 1. [Install the latest Docker Compose](https://docs.docker.com/compose/install/)
 1. Create directories for data for storage (in the cloned directory):
   * `mkdir grafana-data prometheus-data`
+1. If your Docker host is running Linux, you'll also need the following:
   * `chown 472 grafana-data`

 ### Configuration